 The Australian Financial Complaints Authority (AFCA) is the new external dispute resolution scheme for financial services complaints.
-AFCA will start accepting complaints on 1 November 2018.
+AFCA started accepting complaints on 1 November 2018.
 You can learn more about AFCA at www.afca.org.au.

-(The Tribunal will continue to deal with complaints about superannuation that have been received on or before 31 October 2018.)
+(The Tribunal will continue to deal with complaints about superannuation that were received on or before 31 October 2018.)

 The Australian Taxation Office (ATO) can help you find your lost super.
 Visit ATO Lost super/ for more information and to apply to join the lost members register.
 You can also search for your lost and unclaimed super by logging into or creating a myGov account.
 Visit mygov for more information.